-Beside the general idea, this year, methods corresponding to this topic were not implemented.
+Beside the general idea, there are no sophisticated methods implemented to make this decision.
 Instead, our robots always wanted to move to the calculated position.
 The underlying path finding modules inhibits this for very short distances.

 It is important that the Defender is doing its job, but as the last instance, between opponent scoring or a successful defense, there is still the goalkeeper.
 To give him time for a timely reaction, it must see the ball early enough.
 To maximize this time, the Defenders are also performing arm movements to make themselves as thin as possible, if the goalkeeper-ball line comes close to the robot.